abyandzakwan/AlphaClientServer/README.md

 - Your server and client required to have jave installed on the machine.

 Run the program
-- place java server program in /home/user
+- Place java server program in /home/user (Node A)
+- Place java client in /home/user in other machine (node B)
--
+- Run bash file "sshattempt.sh"
+- monitor the server (node A)